FluidNumerics/research-computing-cluster/docs/source/QuickStart/deploy_from_marketplace.rst

    :width: 800
    :alt: Configure the second partition

 If you plan on having more than one compute node type in your cluster, you can configure up to three partitions from the marketplace panel.
-After deployment, you can use :code:`cluster-services` to `add more compute partitions <../HowTo/customize-compute-partitions>`_.
+After deployment, you can use :code:`cluster-services` to :doc:`add more compute partitions <../HowTo/customize_compute_partitions>`_.
 Alternatively, if you'd like to work with more partitions, you can use the `RCC Terraform deployments <https://github.com/FluidNumerics/research-computing-cluster/tree/main/tf>`_.

 *****************************************
 Next Steps